VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 * Each `accountID` and `projectID` is identified by an arbitrary 32-bit integer in the range `[0 ..
 2^32)`.
 If `projectID` is missing, then it is automatically assigned to `0`.
 It is expected that other information about tenants such as auth tokens, tenant names, limits, accounting, etc. is stored in a separate relational database.
-This database must be managed by a separate service sitting in front of VictoriaMetrics cluster such as [vmauth](https://docs.victoriametrics.com/vmauth.html).
-[Contact us](mailto:info@victoriametrics.com) if you need help with creating such a service.
+This database must be managed by a separate service sitting in front of VictoriaMetrics cluster such as [vmauth](https://docs.victoriametrics.com/vmauth.html) or [vmgateway](https://docs.victoriametrics.com/vmgateway.html).
+[Contact us](mailto:info@victoriametrics.com) if you need assistance with such service.

 * Tenants are automatically created when the first data point is written into the given tenant.

 * Data for all the tenants is evenly spread among available `vmstorage` nodes.
 This guarantees even load among `vmstorage` nodes when different tenants have different amounts of data and different query load.

+* The database performance and resource usage doesn't depend on the number of tenants.
+It depends mostly on the total number of active time series in all the tenants.
+A time series is considered active if it received at least a single sample during the last hour or it has been touched by queries during the last hour.

 * VictoriaMetrics doesn't support querying multiple tenants in a single request.